aykutonol/cito/README.md

     ```

 ## Usage
-The model file and the application-specific parameters related to the model (i.e., joint types,
+The parameters related to the model (i.e., model file and contact pairs), the task (i.e., desired final
-contact pairs, etc.) and simulation (i.e., time horizon length and dynamic and control time step
+pose and velocity), and the simulation (i.e., time horizon length and control sampling period) are defined
-sizes) are  defined in include/cito_params.h.
+in config/params.yaml.

+The contact pairs are defined in terms of sites that are defined in the model file.
+A site can be defined
+in the model file such that it is positioned at the center of the contact surface and its +x axis is aligned
+with the direction of the virtual force that will be generated on the control joint (e.g., an object or the
+torso of an under-actuated robot).

 A motion can be planned by running the main:
 `rosrun cito main`
-which will record the optimal trajectory into cito_ws/logs/mjLog_model_name, a binary file.
+which will record the optimal trajectory into cito_ws/logs/mjLog_model_name (a binary file) for rendering
+as well as the joint position, velocity, acceleration, and force trajectories into logs/traj_model_name
+(a readable file) so that they can be sent to the robot.

 The planned motion can be played back by:
 `rosrun cito playlog`

-While rendering, the trajectories (i.e., time, joint positions, velocities, accelerations, and
-actuation forces) are recorded into logs/traj_model_name (i.e., a readable file) so that they can
-be sent to the robot.

-In order to change the model, include/cito_params.h and config/task.yaml need to be modified.

-The task can be modified through config/task.yaml.

 The successive convexification parameters and the variable smooth contact model parameters can be
 changed through config/scvx.yaml and config/vscm.yaml.